Sieve: Sieving

 Sieving is a simple technique for separating particles of different sizes.
 A sieve such as used for sifting flour has very small holes.
 Coarse particles are separated or broken up by grinding against one another and the screen openings.
 Depending upon the types of particles to be separated, sieves with different types of holes are used.
 Sieves are also used to separate stones from sand.
 Sieving plays an important role in food industries where sieves (often vibrating) are used to prevent the contamination of the product by foreign bodies.
 The design of the industrial sieve is of primary importance here.

-Triage sieving refers to grouping people according to their severity of injury.

 Wooden sieves

 A wooden mesh in which the withes were one eighth of an inch wide and set the same distance apart.
 This would be used on an English farm of the Victorian era to sift grain, removing dust and soil.

 The mesh in a wooden sieve might be made from wood or wicker.
 Use of wood to avoid contamination is important when the sieve is used for sampling.
 Henry Stephens, in his Book of the Farm, advised that the withes of a wooden riddle or sieve be made from fir or willow with American elm being best.
 The rims would be made of fir, oak or, especially, beech.